paypal/nemo-fixo/README.md

 `Resolvers` allow you to transform an object property value as a whole, while `Macros` allow you to replace parts of a string value with dynamic content.

-You could easily create custom resolvers and macros, refer to [Fixo documentation](https://github.com/paypal/fixo) for more information.
+You could easily create custom resolvers and macros, refer to [fixo documentation](https://github.com/paypal/fixo) for more information.

 ```js
 {